How To Understand & Manage Your Anger

 Anger is a common human emotion that arises when we are upset by life circumstances, difficulties in relationships, and frustrating inconveniences.

 Because the emotions and physical feelings of anger are so strong (and so often negative), it can be hard to know what to do with your anger.
 But anger is not a feeling you have to be afraid of.
 There are ways to understand and manage it.

 Not everyone gets angry for the same reasons, but there are some common threads behind what drives anger for most people.

 Pain: Pain and anger fuel one another.
 Very often, anger issues develop after abuse, or some other trauma you’ve experienced (neglect, assault, abandonment, etc.)

-Grieving: Grief after a loss often includes anger because you’re upset that someone you love can no longer be with you, or because you feel like your life will never be the same (i.e. after losing a job or ending a relationship).
+Grieving: Grief after a loss often includes anger because you’re upset that someone you love can no longer be with you, or because you feel like your life will never be the same (i.e. when someone you love dies, or after losing a job or ending a relationship).